vvictorious/barber_shop_website_frontEnd/README.md

+Techniques

+  The goal for this project was to make a website for my barber using React, and having one collection of data.
+Some of the things that I wanted to experiment with was responsiveness, form.io, and having an email with some content that a user created to a specified email.
+I went into this project knowing that I wanted to make a mainly front end application.
+The biggest difficulty with this project was React.
+Getting used to importing things, exporting things, state, and everything else took some time.
+I found myself getting errors often, and the problem was often me forgetting to import or export something.
+Also, I ran into a froblem with form.io and sendgrid.
+My forms only appear when my contacts page is refreshed.
+I am still trouble shooting what the cause of this is.
+Also, it is not responsive yet.
+  I learned a lot from this project.
+I experimented with bootstrap enough to discover that I don't think I will be experimenting with it much more in the future.
+It is very convenient, but I feel like it is limiting.
+Also, I learned about routing things effectively using bootstrap.
+I intend on adding a google maps api, making the site responsive (because right now it only looks good on full screen display on my mac) and a couple of other things.
+However, I am happy with what has been done so far on this project.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>